-Definition of target groups
+Definition of the target group(s)

-- Members of the Italian and Hungarian national communities have the right to education in their mother tongue and provision of education in ethnically mixed areas.
-Rights are specified in detail by the relevant act on the special rights of members of the Italian and Hungarian national communities (sl).
+- Members of the Italian and Hungarian national communities have the right to education in their mother tongue and the provision of education in ethnically mixed areas.
+Rights are specified in detail by the relevant act on the special rights of members of the Italian and Hungarian national communities

-- former migrants with Slovenian citizenship
+- Former migrants with Slovenian citizenship

-- asylum seekers and persons under international protection
+- Asylum seekers and persons under international protection

-- citizens of EU member states
+- Citizens of EU member states

-- children of Slovenian workers abroad or emigrants (with or without Slovenian citizenship) who returned to Slovenia
+- Children of Slovenian workers abroad or emigrants (with or without Slovenian citizenship) who returned to Slovenia.

 Children of foreign citizens who reside in Slovenia have the right to basic and upper secondary education under the same conditions as their peers of Slovenian citizenship.
 The same applies to citizens of other EU member countries, Slovenians without Slovenian citizenship, and refugees.

-- Disadvantaged children in line with education objectives specified by the Organization and financing of education Act (en) receive support and assistance provided by kindergartens or schools.
+- Disadvantaged children in line with education objectives specified by the Organization and financing of education Act receive support and assistance provided by kindergartens or schools.